cavalen/aolab-azure/README.md

 The first playbook creates a Resource Group, a Security Group and a VNET (10.1.0.0/16) with 3 Subnets: Management (10.1.1.0/24), External (10.1.10.0/24) and Internal (10.1.20.0)

 **Ubuntu Docker Server**\
-The second playbook deploys and Ubuntu Server with Docker and the following services, used as Pool members:
+The second playbook deploys an Ubuntu Server with Docker and the following services, used as Pool members:
 - Port 80   (Hackazon)
 - Port 443  (Hackazon)
 - Port 8081 (DVWA)